Eric Maryniak - Hi there!

 Both males and females get their mtDNA from their mother, but only females pass it on to their children.

-In the course of my genetic journey I also ordered a so called Y-DNA SNP test, in addition to the standard STR tests, to determine my deep ancestry, because we wanted to test a theory that my patrilineal ancestor was probably a slave or soldier, relocated during the Roman Empire.
+In the course of my genetic journey using various types of genealogical DNA tests, I also ordered a so called Y-DNA SNP test in addition to the standard STR tests.
+This was to determine my deep ancestry, because we wanted to test a theory that my patrilineal ancestor was probably a slave or soldier, relocated during the Roman Empire.

 To, again, cut a long story short, these were the results (2011--2012) regarding the specific haplogroup I belong to (both the Y-chromosome and mitochondrial DNA haplogroup are given):